-This course examines the design, use and management of modern database systems.
-The concept of 3-level databases, along with the difference between production database systems and 4th generation languages, is studied.
-A state-of-the-art 4th generation language is extensively used to demonstrate query and nonprocedural languages, MIS and DSS concepts, and distributed workstation processing.
+This course explores the design, use, and management of modern database systems.
+Emphasizes theory and application of relational database design. along with use of 4th generation non-procedural query languages.
+Contrasts production databases with 4th generation tools.
+Applies these tools to demonstrate MIS and DSS concepts.
 Prerequisites: ABU 191 and ABU 294.
 Cr 3.